CPMpy/XCP-explain/README.md

 ### Authored by Ignace Bleukx, Dimos Tsouros and Tias Guns

-This repository contains the code and runnable notebook for the Explainable Constraint Solving tutorial at the CP2023 conference.
+This repository contains the code and runnable notebook for our Explainable Constraint Solving tutorials and talks.

 Explainable constraint solving is a sub-field of explainable AI (XAI) concerned with explaining constraint (optimization) problems.
 Although constraint models are explicit: they are written down in terms of individual constraints that need to be satisfied, and the solution to such models can be non-trivial to understand.